txtdirect/txtdirect/docs/README.md

 For configuration examples for the caddy plugin look at our [examples section](/examples/README.md#configuration)

 # Specification
-*implementation does not yet implement the full specification yet*
+*implementation does not yet implement the full specification*

 ## TXT record
 ### Basic requirements